Note: None of the children seen on this page are available for adoption.

 - Adoptive Parents may be accepted on a case-by-case basis with an alcohol conviction if there have been no issues within the past 10 years.

 - At least one parent MUST travel to China to complete the adoption there.
 CHI recommends that both parents go as the experience it is truly life changing.
 Length of stay in China is approximately 11-14 days.

-- The applicant shall provide her civil status certificate.
+- The applicant shall provide their civil status certificate.
 Unmarried applicants shall provide certification for being single and non-homosexual; divorced applicants shall provide the divorce certificate of the last marriage; and widowed applicants shall provide the death certificate of their ex-spouse.

 - Guardians appointed by the applicants shall provide written statement as consent to act as the guardian of the adopted child.
-If the applicant has a stable relationship and lives with a male partner, the requirements of couple applicants shall be applied.

-- Applicants shall be law abiding with no criminal records, and have good moral quality and conduct
+- Applicants shall be law abiding with no criminal records, and have good moral quality and conduct.

 - The family annual income shall reach $10,000 per family member, including the prospective adoptee and the family net assets value should reach $100,000.